Advanced Settings and Risk Controls

 Results in the shortest order duration for a given order size

-Trade-off: Faster execution may result in higher market impact, less favorable average fill prices and potentially higher losses
+Trade-off: Faster execution may result in higher market impact, less favorable average fill prices and potentially higher losses.

 Normal (Default)

-Calculates duration using a 0.025 rate multiplier against 24h volume
+Uses a 0.025 rate multiplier against 24h volume.

 Passive